Christophe-Martini/gcd-project/README.md

   (see comments included in 'run_analysis.R' for further details).

 ###In a second step

-It was asked to perform from the previous data set an independant tidy data set with the average of each variables for each activity an each subjet.
+It was asked to perform from the previous data set an independant tidy data set with the average of each variable for each activity and each subject.

-Tto make this operation, I used plyr package and its group_by() function.
+To make this operation, I used dplyr package and its group_by() function.

         tidy<-group_by(tbl,activity,subjectid)
         tidydata<-summarise_each(tidy,funs(mean),3:68)